 Our comprehensive GoPro HERO 9 review, complete with all the new features, comparisons with old cameras, and an honest opinion on whether you should upgrade or not.

-The world’s most popular action camera just received a massive upgrade, and while the GoPro marketing team always tout the newest release as a ‘game-changer’, the truth is the term often gets thrown around a bit too much.
+And while the GoPro marketing team always tout the newest release as a ‘game-changer’, the truth is the term often gets thrown around a bit too much.

 Minor upgrades and new designs are always worthy to note, but don’t really deserve the praise of being ‘game changing’.

 However with the GoPro HERO9 Black release, the term was well deserved.

 Having used GoPros consistently since the first HERO release back in 2010, we’re very familiar with these cameras.